G-Core/product-documentation/documentation/waap/waap-policies.md

 ---
 # WAAP policies

-WAAP comes with a set of default policy groups that play a crucial role in enhancing the security of your web applications by:
+WAAP comes with a set of default policy groups that enhance the security of your web applications by:

 - Blocking malicious traffic and common attack patterns
 - Preventing data breaches and unauthorized access to your domain
 - Ensuring compliance with security standards
-- Filtering out suspicious IP addresses and bot traffic
+- Filtering suspicious IP addresses and bot traffic

-You can customize the WAAP's behavior by enabling and disabling specific policies for better alignment with your workflows and security requirements.
+You can customize WAAP behavior by enabling and disabling specific policies for better alignment with your workflows and security requirements.